arcusmaximus/SottrModTools/Documentation.md

 The addon will automatically add a Triangulate modifier to meshes that don't have one yet, and temporarily disable all other modifiers so they don't affect the export result.

+## Animation modding

+Apart from models, the Blender addon also supports importing and exporting animations (.tr11anim files).
+You can animate bone positions/rotations/scales and blendshape values.

+To find an animation to modify, you can use a binary template to browse the .tr11animlib files in e.g. tr11_lara.drm.
+These files map animation names to IDs, where the IDs correspond to the names of the .tr11anim files.

+You can also check the appendix at the end of this page to find the IDs of the photo mode poses.

+Once you've found an animation you'd like to edit or replace, you'll want to do the following:

+- Import tr11_lara.tr11objectref from tr11_lara.drm and delete the dummy model, keeping just the skeleton.
+- Import the head, torso, and leg models of some outfit.
+- Import the .tr11anim file (File → Import → SOTTR animation).
+- Edit the animation.
+While imported animations have a keyframe on every frame, this is not required for custom animations.
+- Export the animation to a .tr11anim file (File → Export → SOTTR animation).
+As with models, there's no need to overwrite an existing file.

+The addon supports bone constraints.
+In fact, it automatically creates constraints on a few (hidden by default) bones of the tr11_lara skeleton, as this is necessary for the animation to play correctly ingame.

+The animation's duration is determined by the Blender scene's end frame, and its speed by the FPS Base.

+## External references

+Most SOTTR resources reference other resources.
+A .tr11objectref references an object.
+An object references a skeleton and models.
+A model references materials, which in turn reference textures and shaders, and so on.

+You can change a model's material references by simply applying different materials in Blender.
+However, by using the binary templates, you can edit other references as well.
+For example, you could make an object point to a different skeleton.

+When changing such an external reference, you can make it point to any resource in the game, *even if that resource is not included in the DRM*.
+The mod manager will automatically add the referenced resource (and any resources it references in turn) to the DRM so that the game won't crash.

+This also means you can simply overwrite a resource by a copy of any other resource.
+For example, you could overwrite a material by another and change just one texture reference, keeping the shader references and the other textures.

 ## Mod packaging